sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 #### SyncML with package (with dynamic configuration policy) published for a device (global to all users on that device)

-<p>The following SyncML documents a basic example on publishing a package globally with a policy which adds two shortcuts for the package, on an MDM enrolled device:</p>
+<p>This SyncML example shows how to publish a package globally, with a policy that adds two shortcuts for the package, on an MDM enrolled device.</p>

 ``` syntax
 <Replace>